TatyanaRicketts/TatyanaRicketts/README.md

-🌸 **Aloha, I’m Tatyana**, a technically fluent and mission-driven IT professional passionate about safeguarding digital and physical frontiers.
+🌸 **Aloha, I’m Tatyana**, a technically fluent and mission driven IT professional passionate about safeguarding digital and physical frontiers.
 With foundations in cybersecurity, systems analysis, and secure data operations, I thrive at the intersection of innovation and impact.

 Whether I’m exploring space system vulnerabilities or building secure infrastructure, I bring a strong sense of purpose, clarity, and curiosity to every repo I touch.